farookphuket/desktop-i3/README.md

 # desktop-i3

-#   I jsut start using manjaro-i3 on 25-jan-2021
+#   I just start using manjaro-i3 on 25-jan-2021

 >   dear friends I am just very tired of config my custom i3wm on manjaro xfce
 >   so I just move to manjaro-i3 and will stick with this until I know